A lease agreement in Minnesota is a contract prepared to define the terms and conditions of the agreement between a landlord and a tenant.

 The lease agreement can include a mold disclosure to establish your rental property’s mold status in Minnesota.
 This protects you as the landlord against future liability from mold damages while guiding the tenant on how to stay away from the mold.

-Security Deposits
+Security deposits

-Maximum Fees
+Maximum fees

-How to Write a Minnesota Lease Agreement?
+How do I Write a Minnesota Lease Agreement?

 Ensure that all the details mentioned below are included when writing a lease agreement in Minnesota.
-The aim is to ensure that your lease agreement is legal and viable according to Minnesota laws:

 Names of the parties